DewLucky/Lucky-Dewangan-Portfolio/README.md

 ## 🚀 About Me
-I am a frontend developer with good command of HTML5, CSS3, javascript, and React.
-I am currently learning backend technologies Node.js, Express, and MongoDB.
+I am a Data Analyst with strong command on SQL, Python (Pandas, Numpy), Snowflake SQL, and Advanced Excel.
+I've been in forefront of generating actionable insights enabling clients to take business decision efficiently.
+Now, I am curious about what happens behind the scenes with the data.
+Hence, I am learning about data engineering.

 ## Visit my <a href="https://lucky-dewangan.vercel.app" target=_blank>Portfolio</a>